Celtic Knotwork: the ultimate tutorial

 > In your drawing of the trefoil knot, you ignore a lot of lines in the dual graph.

 I don’t.
 The one outside are walls, they can not be crossed.
-The thread "bounces back" inside the triangle.
+The thread

 > What’s the purpose of the dual graph if you don’t follow it?
 And how do you find the dual graph without the original knot? <: (